inancgumus/learngo/02-write-your-first-program/exercises/README.md

     2. Look at their source-code by clicking on their titles.

-    3. You don't have to understand everything, just do it.This will warm you up for the upcoming lectures.
+    3. You don't have to understand everything, just do it.
+This will warm you up for the upcoming lectures.

 9. Also, **take a tour on**: https://tour.golang.org/

     1. Have a quick look.
 Check out the language features.

     2. We're going to talk all about them soon.